- GLRI results are reported in Reports to Congress and the President.

 Focus Area 3 – Nonpoint Source Pollution Impacts on Nearshore Health

-- Since 2015, GLRI has implemented projects that have resulted in a projected reduction of over 767,000 pounds of phosphorus (over 360,000 in FY 2017) which contributes to harmful algal blooms around the Great Lakes in priority watersheds.
+- Through FY 2020, GLRI has implemented projects resulting in a projected reduction of more than 2 million pounds of phosphorus which contributes to harmful algal blooms around the Great Lakes in priority watersheds.

 Focus Area 4 – Habitat and Species

-- Since 2015, 24 projects (7 in FY 2017) focusing on federally-listed endangered, threatened, and candidate Great Lakes aquatic and terrestrial species have been completed in the Great Lakes.
+- GLRI partners continue to complete projects focusing on federally-listed endangered, threatened, and candidate Great Lakes aquatic and terrestrial species.
 Native fish species restoration projects and technical support made available to federal, tribal, and state fisheries agencies has accelerated restoration of Great Lakes commercial and recreational fisheries annually valued at greater than $7 billion.